gnbond/GLUCC/README.md

 naming and coding style to match the rest of your project when you copy a file into your project.
 Most components are quite small so this should not be a big burden.

+The unit tests use CMake FetchContent to download the Catch2 framework from [Catch2 GutHub page](https://github.com/catchorg/Catch2) at configure time.
+This means Configure takes a while, and the first build also takes a while as the Catch2 code is compiled, but after that building and running unit tests is very fast (much faster than the single-header version of Catch2 2.x).

 # 6. The Classes